MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 The AI designer builds the model and is responsible for:

 - Data drift and quality checks.
-The designer detects outliers and performs data quality checks to identify missing values, standardizes distribution, scrutinizes data, and produces use case and project reports.
+The designer detects outliers and performs data quality checks to identify missing values.
+The designer also standardizes distribution, scrutinizes data, and produces use case and project reports.

 - Assessing data in the system's source to identify potential bias.